stevearc/pypicloud/doc/topics/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 **Argument:** string, optional

-A dotted path to a subclass of :class:`~pypicloud.access.IAccessBackend`.
+A dotted path to a subclass of :class:`~pypicloud.access.base.IAccessBackend`.
 The
-default is :class:`~pypicloud.access.ConfigAccessBackend`.
+default is :class:`~pypicloud.access.config.ConfigAccessBackend`.
 Each backend option
 may have additional configuration options.
 Documentation for the built-in
 backends can be found at :ref:`access_control`.